ros2/demos/demo_nodes_py/README.md

 ### Asynchronous Parameter Client

-Running `ros2 run demo_nodes_cpp parameter_blackboard` should have similar strings printed to terminal similar to what is shown below:
+Running `ros2 run demo_nodes_cpp parameter_blackboard` should print output to the terminal similar to what is shown below:

 ```bash
 # In terminal running async_param_client